 IMT (Investment Management Techniques)

-Mark is a registered representative with IIROC in BC, AB and ON.
+Mark is a Portfolio Manager with CIRO in BC, AB and ON.
 He is a licensed insurance agent in BC.

 As I reflect on the past 12 months since this global pandemic was officially declared, there is one phrase (other than pivot), I think we’ve all heard many times…